HGustavs/LenaSYS/DuggaSys/microservices/Microservices.md

 ### readCourseGroupsAndMembers_ms.php
 __readCourseGroupsAndMembers_ms.php__ retrieves and returns a list of group members related to a specified course ID and course version.

-The microserive then retrieves all updated data from the database (through retrieveCourseedService_ms.php) as the output for the microservice.
-See __retrieveCourseedService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php, coursesyspw.php

 __Include microservice:__ retrieveSectionedService_ms.php